Gvte-Kali/BadStuffHosting/W1ns1d3r/readme.md

 ## Description

-This project is a BadUSB mix of some rubber ducky scripts.
+This project is a BadUSB mix of some rubber ducky scripts

-What it does :
+**What it does :**
 - Get Antivirus software and version
 - Get the some User informations
 - Get some System informations